Relm4/book/src/first_app.md

 GTK4 offers the computer widgets that allow it to take input and to respond.
 Widgets are simply parts of an UI like buttons, input fields or text areas.
 To be able to update the widgets in our program, we can put them all into a `struct`.

-For our app, we use a window with two buttons to increment and decrement the counter and a label to display the counter value.
-Besides that, we need a box as a container to place our buttons and the label inside because a window can only have one child.
+For our application, we use a window with two buttons to increase and decrease the counter and a label to display the counter value.
+We also need a box as a container to house our buttons and label, since a window can only have one child.

 In our case, we will only update the label when we increment or decrement the counter, so we don't really need to store everything inside the struct.